JarvyJ/pislide-os/README.md

     - Under "Operating System", choose "Use Custom" on the bottom of the list and select the image you downloaded
     - We currently do not support any customizations (ssh, wifi, etc)
 4. When flashing is complete, plug the SD card in and boot it up!
-    - First boot can take ~30s, and you will be greeted by a slideshow when completed
+    - First boot can take ~20-60s (depending on the Pi), and you will be greeted by a slideshow when completed

 ## Slideshow Setup
 Now that the system has been setup, you can go ahead and setup your own images!